MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementIntentCategory.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphDeviceManagementIntentSettingCategory>`: Entity representing an intent setting category
+`BODYPARAMETER <IMicrosoftGraphDeviceManagementIntentSettingCategory>`: Entity representing an intent setting category
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[DisplayName <String>]`: The category name
   - `[HasRequiredSetting <Boolean?>]`: The category contains top level required setting
   - `[SettingDefinitions <IMicrosoftGraphDeviceManagementSettingDefinition[]>]`: The setting definitions this category contains
-    - `[Id <String>]`: The unique idenfier for an entity.
+    - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[Constraints <IMicrosoftGraphDeviceManagementConstraint[]>]`: Collection of constraints for the setting value
     - `[Dependencies <IMicrosoftGraphDeviceManagementSettingDependency[]>]`: Collection of dependencies on other settings
       - `[Constraints <IMicrosoftGraphDeviceManagementConstraint[]>]`: Collection of constraints for the dependency setting value